ballerina-attic/community/gsoc-proposals-2022.md

 **Relevant Skills**

 1. JavaScript and a modern frontend framework (React.js, Angular, Vue)
-2. Knowledge of websockets (optional)
+2. Knowledge of WebSockets (optional)
 3. Knowledge of REST APIs
 4. Understanding of event streaming (producer/consumer) systems like Kafka is a plus